kuy/redux-tower/README.md

 + history: An instance of `createBrowserHistory()` or `createHashHistory()`.
 + routes: A route definition that previously introduced.
 * initial: [Optional] Initial component, which is used until a first location change is occurred.
-* cancel: [Optional] A saga, which is called when a running route action was cancelled by other route actions.
 * offset: [Optional] A offset path for `createBrowserHistory()`.
 No need to use for `createHashHistory()`.

 ```js